 The prepared specimens were carefully lifted and fixed into the frame test as shown in figure 6.
 The tested specimens was loaded in one point by using one hydraulic jack.
 The initial readings of all instruments was reset to make it zero.
-The load was applied incrementally in small load intervals to get accurate readings.
+The load was applied incrementally in small load intervals to get accurate readings (also the measurements are taken by reading load steps intervals with the rate of (1) reading / second).
 All data of instruments devices were recorded automatically and saved in the format of well known office software "excel".
 Also, the behavior of the tested specimen was recorded and photographed during the test.